Header menu logo Euclid

 Modifiers: inline

-Creates a rotation from one vectors direction to another vectors direction.
-If the tips of the two vectors are closer than 1e-9 then an identity Quaternion is returned.
-If the tips of the two vectors are almost exactly opposite, deviating less than 1e-6 from line, there is no valid unique 180 degree rotation that can be found, so an exception is raised.
+Creates a rotation from one vector's direction to another vector's direction.
+If the tips of the two unit vectors are closer than 1e-12 (squared: 1e-24) then an identity Quaternion is returned.
+If the tips of the two vectors are almost exactly opposite (sum length too small), there is no valid unique 180 degree rotation that can be found, so an exception is raised.

 vecFrom : UnitVec